tpe-doit/Taipei-City-Dashboard-Documentation/src/assets/articles/front-end-en/project-setup.md

 ## Server ENV Configs
 ...
+DASHBOARD_DEFAULT_USERNAME= # Creates a default admin account.
+Fill in any username.
 DASHBOARD_DEFAULT_Email= # Creates a default admin account.
 Fill in any email.
 DASHBOARD_DEFAULT_PASSWORD= # Fill in any password for the admin account.